-Insomnia means a person cannot sleep peacefully, manifesting to be difficulty in going into sleep, easy to wake after sleep and not easy to sleep again and so on.
-It is just a Traditional Chinese Medicine theory - "yang cannot enter into yin.
+Insomnia means a person cannot sleep peacefully, manifesting to be difficulty in going into sleep, easy to wake after sleep, and not easy to sleep again and so on.
+It is just a Traditional Chinese Medicine theory - "yang cannot enter into the yin.

-How common is sleep disorders?
-Nowadays, sleeping problems are very common in people of all ages.
+How common are sleep disorders?
+Nowadays, sleeping problems are widespread in people of all ages.
 The main reason for this is today’s fast lifestyle.
-Young people work for 8 to 10 hours in front of the computer, rest of the time spend with their smartphone, which affects the sleep.
+Young people work for 8 to 10 hours in front of the computer, the rest of the time spend with their smartphone, which affects the sleep.

 Insomnia is one of the most common sleep disorders prevail 40% among adults.
-Out of which 10 to 15% of the adult population suffer by chronic insomnia and balance of about 25 to 25% have occasional insomnia.
+Out of which 10 to 15% of the adult population suffer by chronic insomnia, and balance of about 25 to 25% have occasional sleeplessness.

-Why restful sleep is important?
+Why is restful sleep essential?
 Adequate sleep is vital for proper repair and healing the body.
-Regular inadequate or poor sleep quality can be damaging to your health; putting you on a risk that includes digestion health, heart disease, obesity, diabetes, etc.
+Regular inadequate or poor sleep quality can be damaging to your health. ; putting you on a risk that includes digestion health, heart disease, obesity, diabetes, etc.

 What is acupressure?
-Does it really improve sleep quality & quantity?
-This ancient Chinese acupressure therapy is by applying pressure to different points on the body called as acupoints.
-Pressing these acupoints along the nervous system pathways stimulates proper energy flow throughout the body, which helps to treat many ailments including insomnia.
+Does it improve sleep quality & quantity?
+This ancient Chinese acupressure therapy is by applying pressure to different points on the body called acupoints.
+Pressing these acupoints along the nervous system pathways stimulates proper energy flow throughout the body, which helps to treat many ailments, including insomnia.

-Acupuncture is commonly used to treat insomnia in China, and clinical studies have shown acupressure may help relieve insomnia in all ages better than compared to sleep pills.
+Acupuncture is commonly used to treat insomnia in China.
+Clinical studies have shown acupressure may help relieve insomnia in all ages better than compared to sleep pills.
 Therefore, you may successfully use acupressure treatment for sleep problems without any side effect.

 Acupressure insomnia treatment works by calming the mind, pain control, relieve digestive problems, improves circulation, sedative function, relieve palpitations, and pacify asthma-like symptoms.

-Acupressure vs. acupuncture: Indeed both use the same points to stimulate, but acupuncture use needles whereas acupressure use finger or another blunt instrument such as pencil back.
+Acupressure vs. acupuncture: Indeed, both use the same points to stimulate.
+But acupuncture use needles whereas acupressure use finger or another blunt instrument such as a pencil back.

-Acupuncture should be practiced by a trained professional, whereas acupressure can be done by yourself or your loved one.
+Acupuncture should be practiced by a trained professional, whereas yourself or your loved one can do acupressure.